Stefania percristata

 Stefania percristata (rana stefania de Jaua) is a species of frog in the family Hemiphractidae.
 It is endemic to Venezuela and only known from its type locality, Cerro Jaua in Bolívar State.

+Habitat

-It occurs along streams at the top of the tepui.
+This frog occurs along streams at the top of the tepui.
 It is a nocturnal species found on branches of vegetation 0.3–1 m above the ground.

+This frog lives in forests with tall trees and thick understory.
+Scientists know the frog exclusively from its type locality, Tepui Jaua, 1600 m above sea level.

+Reproduction

+The female frogs carry their eggs on their backs.

-Conservation status
+Conservation and threats

-The tepui is within the Jaua-Sarisariñama National Park, and no major threats to this species have been identified.
+The IUCN classifies this frog as vulnerable and the Venezuelan Fauna Red List classifies it as data deficient.
+Climate change could harm this frog by altering the humidity and plant life that it needs to reproduce successfully.
+Virusal, bacterial, and fungal pathogens could also harm.